comp423-25s/comp423-25s.github.io/docs/resources/exercises/ex01-api-design.md

 * When a user accesses a generated or vanity URL, the system must determine whether it corresponds to a **text snippet** or a **shortened URL**.
 * The user **should not** be able to infer whether a given URL points to a text snippet or a redirection just by looking at it.

+### No Authentication Enforced

+The concerns of how to authenticate a user, like Amy Admin, and authorize various actions, is beyond your concern in this initial API design.
+You should proceed with all routes publicly available, unprotected.
+Later, we'll learn strategies for authenticating and authorizing various actions at the HTTP API level.

 ## Phase 1: API Design

 ### Getting Started